alexthecat123/ArduinoFile/README.md

 ## Acknowledgements
 - This project would not have been possible without the help of the LisaList community, especially Tom Stepleton and his awesome [Cameo/Aphid project](https://github.com/stepleton/cameo/tree/master/aphid).
+- I would also like to thank James Denton from [ArcaneByte](http://www.arcanebyte.com/) for helping me find and fix bugs in the ProFile emulator software.
 - Dr. Patrick Schäfer's [reverse-engineering of the ProFile communications protocol](http://john.ccac.rwth-aachen.de:8000/patrick/idefile.htm) for his IDEFile project was really invaluable too!